-Individuals hired on or after July 1, 2011 and before July 1, 2017, who were otherwise eligible for the State Alternate Retirement Plan (ARP), were also eligible to become members of the Hybrid Plan.
+Individuals hired on or after July 1, 2011, who were otherwise eligible for the State Alternate Retirement Plan, were eligible to become members of the Hybrid Plan in addition to their existing choices.
 The Hybrid Plan has defined benefits identical to Tiers II, IIA, and III, but requires employee contributions 3 percent higher than the contribution required from the applicable Tier II, IIA, or III Plan.